InternetFreedomFoundation/archive/content/post/social-media-giants-have-released-their-compliance-reports-for-the-month-of-august-weve-analysed-them.md

 ## tl;dr

-Google (including YouTube), Facebook, Instagram, WhatsApp and Twitter have released their reports in compliance with Rule 4(1)(d) of the Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021 for the month of August.
+Google (including YouTube), Facebook, Instagram, WhatsApp and Twitter have released their reports in compliance with Rule 4(1)(d) of the Information Technology (Guidelines for Intermediaries and Digital Media Ethics Code) Rules, 2021 for the month of August, 2021.
+The latest of these reports was made available in October, 2021.
 The reports highlight some interesting facts and figures, and, again, a massive number of automated takedowns.
 You can read our analysis of the previous reports [here](https://internetfreedom.in/big-tech-releases-its-transparency-reports-in-compliance-with-the-it-rules-heres-what-we-found/) and [here](https://internetfreedom.in/google-facebook-and-twitters-second-round-of-compliance-reports-an-analysis-2/), where we discussed the issue of non-publication of data on governmental removal orders.